kanh296/pokedex_assignment/README.md

 - Houses the `PokemonDetail` widget, representing the detail screen for a selected Pokémon.
 - Fetches and displays details, including an image, for the selected Pokémon from the PokeAPI
 - Utilizes an `AppBar` for showing the selected Pokemon's name with a back button.
-- Displays an image of the Pokémon along with its height, and weight.
+- Displays an image of the Pokémon along with its ID,height, and weight.